rust-vmm/vmm-reference/docs/DESIGN.md

    creates and registers the guest memory with KVM.
     1. Requirements: KVM set up
     1. Inputs
-        1. guest memory size - user-defined
+        1. guest memory size
 1. Load the guest kernel into guest memory.
 This is done through `linux-loader`.
     1. Requirements: guest memory is configured
     1. Inputs:
-        1. path to kernel file - user defined
+        1. path to kernel file
-        1. start of high memory (x86_64) - user defined
+        1. start of high memory (x86_64)
-        1. kernel command line - user defined
+        1. kernel command line
         1. boot parameters - embedded in VMM
             1. Too complex to pass through the command line / other inputs: these are arch-dependent structs, built with `bindgen` and